pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1745-46-47 Graphs

+These days I have been studying about Graph data structure, I learned the basics of graphs, how a graph is represent by vertices and edges, some type of graphs and the most common algorithms to traverse a graph like DFS and BFS.

 ### Day 1744 AutoComplete and AutoCorrect Features

 Today I have been working on implement autocomplete and autoCorrect functions in a Trie data structure, I am having some problems understanding how recursion works, Trie operations are based on recursion and backtracking.
 My assumption is if I can understand this two hard topics, I can upgrade my programming skill to the next level.
 Tomorrow I will need to continue working on this.